-Yesterday, Amazon Web Services revealed Deeplens which is its first deep learning enabled and fully programmable wireless video camera.
+Yesterday, Amazon Web Services revealed Deeplens; its first deep learning enabled and fully programmable wireless video camera.
 In collaboration with Intel, AWS designed this device for the developers providing all skill levels and optimal tools required to create and design AI and machine learning devices.

-Via introducing Deeplens, AWS and Intel are following the Intel Speech Enabling Developer Kit that offers a precise audio front-end solution for far-field voice control.
+By introducing Deepens, AWS and Intel are following the Intel Speech Enabling Developer Kit that offers a precise audio front-end solution for far-field voice control.
 The kit further helps third-party developers in accelerating consumer product designs while integrating Alexa Voice Service.

 It has the capability to combine high processing power with easy-to-adopt UI for supporting training and deploying models in the cloud.
 It is powered by Intel’s Atom X5 processor having graphics embedded for endorsing object recognition.

-One significant among the libraries that the camera uses is the Intel Compute Library for Deep Neural Networks (Intel clDNN) that accelerates DL Inference on Intel Processor Graphics.
+One significant among the libraries that the camera uses is the Intel Compute Library for Deep Neural Networks (Intel cDNA), which accelerates DL Inference on Intel Processor Graphics.